 Please note that in order to access Ashford Depot a TOC will need to sign a Track Access Agreement with NRIL.

 Southeastern are currently producing a facility description for Ashford Depot.
-The facility description will be made available on the HS1 website when it is published.
+The facility description will be made available on the Infrastructure Manager’s website when it is published.

 Temple Mills Depot